Local Advantage Networks for Cooperative Multi-Agent Reinforcement Learning: Method

-LAN uses DQN to learn $\Tilde{Q}^{\bm{\pi}}_a$ for all agents $a\in A$ simultaneously.
-This allows LAN to learn both the centralized value $V^{\bm{\pi}}$ and the local advantages $A^{\pi_a}$ at the same time by optimizing a unique loss, resulting in an efficient learning scheme.
+LAN uses DQN to learn the individual Q-value proxy $\Tilde{Q}^{\bm{\pi}}_a$ for all agents $a\in A$ simultaneously.
+This allows LAN to learn the local advantages $A^{\pi_a}$ and the centralized value $V^{\bm{\pi}}$ in parallel by optimizing a unique loss, resulting in an efficient learning scheme.
 LAN's DQN target for agent $a$ is defined as follows with the subscript $t$ referring to a delayed copy of the networks to increase learning stability \citep{vanHasselt2015DeepQ-learning}.
+Appendix \ref{sec:alg} contains the pseudo code of LAN.

+The following Theorem, shows that our Q-value proxy is an unbiased estimator of the local Q-value it approximates.